I. Love. Hummus.

 Ready?
 Set?
 Blend!

-Once your IP’s little button has dropped, flick the pressure release open and if all is clear remove lid and let the chickpeas cool for about 20 minutes.
+After about 20 minutes of NPR, if your IP’s little button has dropped, just flick the pressure release open to release any additional pressure.
+Once all is clear and the button drops you can remove the lid.
+Let the chickpeas cool for about 20 minutes.
 Then strain, reserving at least 2 cups of the cooking liquid.
 Be sure to remove the bay leaves and transfer chickpeas and garlic to a blender or food processor.

 UPDATE: A friend recommended that I use the reserved chickpea cooking liquid (also known as aquafaba) but honestly, I like the texture better just using plain water.
 The aquafaba made the hummus almost too light and airy and I really liked it with a little more substance.
 Try it both ways and you choose!